cardboard-iguana/cardboard-iguana.com/log/2022-02-28-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Another gem that parallels something I like to repeat:

-> “An organization should never try to create its own cryptographic algorithms within systems.”
+> "An organization should never try to create its own cryptographic algorithms within systems."
 >
-> — CompTIA Security+ SY0-601 Exam Cram, 6/e
+> - CompTIA Security+ SY0-601 Exam Cram, 6/e

 The Exam Cram implies that leaving all services enabled will seldom be the correct answer when presented with a device configuration scenario on the Security+ exam.